microbiome/course_2021_ml4microbiome/Labs.md

 ## Preparation

-Prepare the data.
-We have provided a script that you can use to load the data in a TreeSummarizedExperiment (tse) format in R for further analysis.
+**Load data**.
+You can load the data in R with `tse <- readRDS("tse.rds")`.
+If you like to explore in more detail how we construct the data, you can have a look at the data preparation script.

-You can familiarize with this R data format based on examples in [online tutorial](https://microbiome.github.io/course_2021_miaverse/microbiome-data-exploration.html).
+**Familiarize** with this R data format based on examples in [online tutorial](https://microbiome.github.io/course_2021_miaverse/microbiome-data-exploration.html).
 We will go through some basics after you have successfully loaded the data.